knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 - You have a running Kubernetes (k8s) cluster on your local machine, with Knative installed.
 - You have your front end application deployed as Kubernetes deployment with port-forwarding to localhost:3000
-- You have your Node.js application deployed as kubernetes deployment with port-forwarding to localhost:8080
+- You have your Node.js application deployed as Kubernetes deployment with port-forwarding to localhost:8080

 We will be fulfilling each requirement with the order above.